 through relational ministry.
 Resource Categories (scroll down page).

-Sports Chaplain Program: The Institute for Sport, Spirituality and
+Team Chaplain Resources: The Institute for Sport, Spirituality and

 Character Development – Neumann University.